 Lean construction offers powerful ways to reduce wasted time and money

-Custom home builders in major markets across the globe face a far different market than in 2021.
-As rising mortgage interest rates price ever more potential buyers out of the market for custom homes, builders see less demand for new home construction.
+Home builders in major markets across the globe face a far different market than in 2021.
+As rising mortgage interest rates price ever more potential buyers out of the market for homes, builders see less demand for new home construction.
 As a result, the current state of the construction industry has builders concerned for the future health of their business and looking to newer methods such as lean construction.

 The way forward is rethinking how home builds are managed.
 With decreasing volume and sentiment, home builders need to ensure each home project they undertake earns a fair profit.
-Fortunately, builders can learn from the experience of other industries that have battled the same concern for efficient project management.
+Fortunately, builders can learn from the experience of other industries that have battled the same concern for efficient job management.

 You can achieve sustainable profitability when excess costs and inefficient activity are wrung out of the business.
 In other industries, project managers have successfully done this using lean philosophy.
-Construction companies and custom home builders have adapted this into lean construction practices.
+Construction companies and home builders have adapted this into lean construction practices.

-Adopting lean construction practices in custom home construction
+Adopting lean construction in home construction

-Lean management, more traditionally applied to centralized manufacturing like automobiles, helps the custom home builder continuously improve to reduce wasteful spending and inefficient labor practices at the job site.
+Lean management, more traditionally applied to centralized manufacturing like automobiles, helps the home builder continuously improve to reduce wasteful spending and inefficient labor practices at the job site.
 But there are other benefits—like giving the entire build team a greater say in best practices and job site safety.

 The idea of lean management originates with manufacturing concepts first tried by Taiichi Ohno and Shigeo Shingo beginning in the mid-1950s under the Toyota production system.
 Ohno identified seven areas of waste, and competitive builders recognize many of these as they manage their own construction projects.

-How lean construction benefits the custom home builder
+How lean construction benefits the home builder

-Custom home builders like you may not think of what you do as lean construction, but your concern for minimizing waste is very similar.
+Home builders like you may not think of what you do as lean construction, but your concern for minimizing waste is very similar.
 It’s easy to imagine how ordering too many materials blows your budget or how ordering not enough results in wasted time and money on last-minute runs to the lumber yard.

-When you work to eliminate waste in your build and gain efficient project management, you are solving the same kind of problems that concerned the founders of lean project delivery.
+When you work to eliminate waste in your build and gain efficient job management, you are solving the same kind of problems that concerned the founders of lean project delivery.
 They too wondered if fewer materials could create a product or whether their team members were spending time doing the right things.